SirRegion/turn-config/machines/dev-workstation/windows/basic-setup.README.md

 2) Go to `User Settings` > `SSH Keys`
 3) Copy & paste the contents of the file at `~/.ssh/git/id_rsa.pub` into the Gitlab UI

-## 3. Enhance powershell with autocomplete
+## 3. Enhance powershell with autocomplete features
 ```powershell
 # enable git autocompletion for powershell
 PowerShellGet\Install-Module posh-git -Scope CurrentUser -Force